edibotopic/wiki-backup-test/ubuntu/install-ubuntu-desktop.md

 ### 3. Boot into your device

 With the USB flash drive inserted, boot into your device and follow the on-screen instructions to install Ubuntu.

+Choose the option for a full installation when given the option.

+---

 For installation on other platforms, follow these guides: